RyeL1te/Plugin-Hub/README.md

-# 🔌 Highlite Plugin Hub
+# 🔌 Ryelite Plugin Hub
-**As of 9/18/2025 Highl1te Development has been paused indefinitely**

-A centralized repository for managing and distributing Highlite plugins.
+A centralized repository for managing and distributing Ryelite plugins.

 ## 📋 Table of Contents